Car Pictures Gallery

 In late 1981, the first Isuzu Piazzas went on sale in Japan, available with either 120hp (89kW), 120lb·ft (163N·m) 2.0L SOHC I4 engine or a 135hp (101kW), 123lb·ft (167N·m) 2.0L DOHC I4 engine.
 Five-speed manual and 4-speed automatic transmissions were available, and all models were rear-wheel drive.
 For the 1985 model year, a 180hp (134kW), 185lb·ft (251N·m) turbocharged SOHC I4 engine was introduced, and the DOHC naturally aspirated engine was phased out in years that followed.
 Piazzas were available in a multitude of trim levels including Bella, XN, XJ, XE, XG, Nero, and others.
 There were three different suspension tuning levels, standard, Irmscher, and Lotus.[5]

-» Read More About Isuzu Piazza NERO
+» Read More About Isuzu Piazza Nero

 1989